-3. Heater fires are among the most common types of fires in the months of December, January and February.
+This type of fire is particularly common in the winter months.
 Portable heaters should always have automatic shutoffs that activate when they overheat as a fire precaution.

 Coil space heaters are especially hazardous because the coils will ignite anything combustible nearby.
 Always keep any type of space heater a minimum of three feet from anything combustible.
 That includes curtains, bedding, clothing and furniture.
 Always shut space heaters off when you’re not in the room.